 I wrote this poem many years ago after taking my family to visit the portable version of the Vietnam Memorial Wall which was visiting our town.
 It is called the “Moving Wall” because it is portable.
 However, it was emotionally one of the most ‘moving’ experiences of my life.
-Even though these verses were inspired by those valiant Americans whose names are engraved on that black wall, it is nonetheless a tribute to each and every person who has ever served our country.
+Even though these verses were inspired by those valiant Americans whose names are engraved on that black wall, it is nonetheless a tribute to each and every person who has ever died in the service of our country.
 When this was written, my son whom I mentioned was about 6.
-He is now a 23 year old Corporal in the United States Marine Corps Reserve, and an Afghan vet.
+He is now a 25 year old United States Marine Corps Reserve, and an Afghan vet.
 He is my hero.

 I saw your name then sometime later,

 Graduation day had come.

 You walked up proud and took the scroll

 I saw your name in another season